-SRP - Gum Therapy
+SRP - Gum Therapy in Tampa, FL

 If you’ve heard of gingivitis, then you may be familiar with periodontal disease.
 This oral health disease can wreak havoc on the mouth, making it important to visit Bay Premier Dentistry professionals at Tampa, FL twice a year.

-How Periodontal Disease Develops
+How Periodontal Disease Develops?

 The most common reason for periodontal disease to develop in patients is due to poor oral hygiene.
 Taking care of your teeth requires brushing twice a day and flossing once a day.
 Without maintaining proper oral hygiene, your oral health can decline and periodontal disease can develop.